potato-tf/MGE-VScript/README.md

 ## Localization
 - Localization files are automatically detected by `cl_language` for per-player language settings, if a string is not localized it will default back to the DEFAULT_LANGUAGE constant.
 - **Some translations are machine translated**, please submit pull requests to fix any bad ones.

+## Credits
+*Localization credits can be found at the top of `mge/cfg/localization.nut`*
+- Braindawg - Most of it.
+- Mince - Database interface tool (VPI), misc cleanup, bot stuff.
+- [MGEMod](https://github.com/sapphonie/MGEMod) - The most recent version of the original MGEMod plugin.
+- CPrice, Lange - Original MGEMod/Ammomod developers.